Films

 F.W.
 Murnau, 1922.
 94 mins (Cert PG)

 One of the silent era’s masterpieces.
 Its eerie, Gothic feel – and chilling performance from Max Shrek as the vampire – set the template for horror films that followed.
-Darkly humorous and tender too – this is a story of yearning and the search for fulfilment.

 The Cabinet of Dr. Caligari